 Do you text while walking (and bump into things and people)?
 I used to.
 Had to stop because it made me feel nauseous.

 Do you text while driving (and know that you really shouldn’t but can’t stop) ?

-- How many tabs do you currently have open in your browser? (it's OK, nobody else needs to know)
+How many tabs do you currently have open in your browser? (it's OK, you’re not alone…)